Club Internal Competitions

 All of our competitions are judged by judges affiliated with the PAGB and come from outside our club.
 We have a set of rules that govern our competitions.
 SEE HERE

-Eight Club Trophies are presented to the competition winners at the end of the Season:
+Nine Club Trophies are presented to the competition winners at the end of the Season:

-- Print Lague Championship
+- Print League Championship

 - Projected Digital Image (PDI) League Championship